Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 add nodemon for development at node noted bug fixed for stair firstly checked if there is value or not first then use ternary opertor noted in react check all with && to display noted

+commit 49,
+(react)
+e.stopPropagation is prevent bubble phrase(parets(root of DOM tree)) noted Prevent the click event from propagating further noted in my close button on floating.. i nested parent .. and example of need to use stopPropagation noted